Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 ## TESTING

+For testing the responsiveness on various different devices I used the website www.responsinator.com.
+This helped me to decide what size devices to put into my overall responsiveness testing spreadsheet.
+I also used http://ami.responsivedesign.is/# to take screenshots on the four most-common devices to view my webpages on one image.

 I created 2 spreadhsheets to maintain continuous testing throughout the course of creating this project.
-The first is a spreadsheet I created for logging small commit-level tests after each code or feature change.
+The first is a spreadsheet I created for logging small commit-level tests after each code or feature change which can be seen in the folder 'testing'.
 The second was a more detailed spreadsheet designed to test the validity of the code on each page and also the responsiveness on multiple different viewing platforms and web browsers.
 This was similar to a testing process created by former student of the Code Institute, Tim Nelson and I re-created and adapted it to work with the contents of my website and testing so as not to copy his work directly.

 ## DEPLOYMENT